 - Digital reselling, sharing, redistributing of the files is NOT allowed.
 If you would like to share, please direct friends to the original blog post where you found this printable file

-This printable can also be used in conjunction with my larger Earth Day printable pack which can be found in my shop for the low price of $1.00!
+This printable can also be used in conjunction with my larger Earth Day printable pack which can be found at a discounted price in my shop!
 Buy it here!

 The Earth Day Printable in my shop is perfect for early learners and includes the Earth Day Pledge, Earth Day Challenge and Earth Day Journal Template.

 The prompts on the journal include: